 To facilitate camaraderie and the formation of lifelong friendships, students carpool in groups of four to each location.
 And, depending on the placement, students share a hotel room with one other person.

 Students attend a webinar orientation during the week prior to Spring Break and work at least 8 hours per day on projects Monday through Thursday with a half day on Friday to allow for travel back to their respective law schools.
 Students are expected to write a short essay upon their return describing their experiences.
-Here are a few comments from students who have participated in past Pro Bono Spring Breaks:
+Here are a few comments from students who participated in Pro Bono Spring Break 2018: